pretagov/projectsmigrator/README.md

 # Details

-The project must be a ProjectV2 and must already exist.
+The project must be a ProjectV2 and must already exist and you should add the status and other field options you want manually first.

 To see all the options look at https://raw.githubusercontent.com/pretagov/projectsmigrator/main/projectsmigrator.py or run